zixlin7/aws-toolkit-visual-studio/CONTRIBUTING.md

 ### Overriding Hosted Files

-"Hosted Files" refers to a bunch of different files that are hosted on S3, and that the Toolkit retrieves at runtime from S3 and/or CloudFront endpoints.
-This allows the Toolkit to retrieve updated manifests and content without releasing a new Toolkit version.
-These files are sourced from [the hostedfiles folder](hostedfiles).

 To locally test hosted files changes, copy the hostedfiles folder to a temporary location locally.
 In the Visual Studio options (_Tools_ -> _Options_), go to the _AWS Toolkit_ section, set the _Toolkit Metadata_ option to use the local filesystem, and fill in your temporary local hostedfiles location.
 Remember to change this option back to _Default_ once you've finished iterating.

 ### Known Issues